KirtiKamal/facebook-chat-api/README.md

 ------------------------------------
 ### Saving session.

-To avoid logging in every time you should save AppState (cookies etc.) to a file, then you can use it without having password in your scripts.
+To avoid logging in every time you should save AppState (cookies etc.) to a file, then you can use it without having a password in your scripts.

 __Example__